buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcManifoldSolidBrep.md

 # IfcManifoldSolidBrep

-The _IfcManifoldSolidBrep_ is a solid represented as a collection of connected surfaces that delimit the solid from the surrounding non-solid.
+The _IfcManifoldSolidBrep_ is a solid represented as a collection of connected surfaces that delimit the solid from the surrounding non-solid.<!-- end of definition -->

 Instances of type _IfcManifoldSolidBrep_ shall be of type _IfcFacetedBrep_, using only _IfcPolyLoop_ for the bounds of _IfcFaceBound_, or of type _IfcAdvancedBrep_, using only _IfcAdvancedFace_ for the face geometry, and _IfcEdgeCurve_ for the edges.